 - The Swing Cats Big Band – This seventeen-piece big band is dedicated to the performance and preservation of big band music.
 They play at Downtown Disney and many other locations in Southern California.

-- Big Sandy and His Fly-Rite Boys – Popular rockabilly band with fast, danceable tunes.
+- Big Sandy and His Fly-Rite Boys – Popular rockabilly band with fast, danceable guitar-based original songs.

 - Crown City Bombers – Rockabilly and 50′s-inspired tunes.

 - The Leapin’ Lizards Featuring Aileen Quinn – Upbeat Rockabilly and dance friendly classics!

 - Lil’ Mo And The Dynaflos – Excellent 50′s do-wop band catering to swing dancers (because many of the members are swing dancers..)

 - Maureen and the Mercury 5 – Jump Swing and rockabilly songs that are very danceable.